 EUSAIR objectives.
 This Topic addresses knowledge gaps on sustainable destination management and green and digital skills in tourism in the Adriatic-Ionian region.
 The objective is to raise awareness on the opportunities of the twin transition and to develop, support and promote effective dissemination, sharing and learning on green and digital skills among all tourism stakeholders, especially Destination Management Organisations, tourism business associations/cluster and SMEs.

-Flagships.
-Work under this Topic is a continuation of the previous EUSAIR work under the flagships to yield positive macro-regional impact and improve knowledge on sustainable destination management, to support SMEs in the green and digital transition and the development of capacities and new skills for all stakeholders in destination management.
-Flagships such as ProDestAIR, Living the Sea 4.0 and the Green Mapping for the Adriatic-Ionian region will continue to address sustainable and smart tourism management.
-Flagships such as DES_AIR will continue targeting the need for harmonised training and educational programmes and to spread knowledge on responsible, quality-based and sustainable tourism in the EUSAIR region.

-Furthermore, an interpillar project ADRIONet - Managing Tourism Flows in Protected Areas was developed.

 Specific objectives of the Topic

 In light of the above objectives, challenges and opportunities, the activities under this Topic aim at